openstack/kolla/doc/quickstart.rst

     apt-get install linux-image-generic-lts-wily

-.. attention:: Operators performing an evaluation or deployment should use a stable branch.
+.. attention:: Operators performing an evaluation or deployment should use a stable release.
 Operators performing development (or developers) should use master.

 .. note:: Install is *very* sensitive about version of components.
 Please